7 Turkish Dog Breeds (With Pictures) – A Complete Overview

 7. Rize Koyun Dog

 The Rize Koyun is a Turkish variant of the Molosser dog.
 They’re a large and powerful breed used primarily as guardians for livestock.
-These dogs aren’t necessarily used for herding though.
-Instead, they serve primarily as protectors for their flocks in the event of attacks or unwanted incursion.
-Rize Koyun dogs are also well-known for their fierce bark to help warn their owners of danger.
+These dogs aren’t necessarily used for herding.
+Instead, they serve primarily as protectors for their flocks in the event of attacks.
+Rize Koyun dogs are also well-known for their fierce barks, which warn their owners of danger.

 Exotic Turkish Dog Breeds